Pitted Keratolysis

 Background

 Pitted keratolysis is a skin disorder characterized by crateriform pitting that primarily affects the pressure-bearing aspects of the plantar surface of the feet and, occasionally, the palms of the hand as collarettes of scale.
-The manifestations of pitted keratolysis are due to a superficial cutaneous bacterial infection.
-[1, 2]
+It is typically asymptomatic and associated with malodor.
+[1] Its manifestations are due to a superficial cutaneous bacterial infection.
+[2, 3]

 Pitted keratolysis has gone through several name changes.
-[3, 4] Pitted keratolysis was described initially in the early 1900s as keratoma plantare sulcatum, a manifestation of yaws.
-Pitted keratolysis was identified in the 1930s as a unique separate clinical entity, and the name was changed to keratolysis plantare sulcatum.
-The current name, pitted keratolysis, describes the clinical presentation well and has remained the modern nomenclature to describe this entity.
+It was initially described in the early 1900s as keratoma plantare sulcatum, a manifestation of yaws.
+The condition was then identified as a unique separate clinical entity in the 1930s, at which time it came to be referred to as keratolysis plantare sulcatum (or keratolysis sulcata).
+The current name, pitted keratolysis, describes the clinical presentation well and has become the preferred modern nomenclature.

 Pathophysiology

-In 2006, foot odor without pitted skin changes was discovered to be from overgrowth of Bacillus subtilis and specifically an isovaleric acid produced by Staphylococcus epidermidis overgrowth, a normal skin flora.
-[14]
+In 2006, foot odor without pitted skin changes was discovered to be from overgrowth of Bacillus subtilis and specifically from an isovaleric acid produced by overgrowth of Staphylococcus epidermidis, a normal skin organism.
+[9]

 Previous